Gautam-121/React-learning/Readme/Readme7.md

 # When We used Link
  - it not refresh the page or reload the page but the refresh the component it jsut changes the component that why we come to important thing , that our react-application is known as single page application only it changes here and there component not reload or refresh the page

+ # There are Two type of Routing in web Application
+  - Client Side Routing - Right now we have doing in client side routing because we not making any network call for fetching a page , all the component are already loaded on my app when click to load about.html to quicly refresh the component here and there.

+  - Server Side Routing - Means you make you make a network call and the page aboutUs.html coming from server , that server side routing

+  # Dynamic Routing
+   {
+        path : "/restaurent/:resId", (always show restaurentMenu basis of resId ) element : <RestaurentMenu/>
+    }

+# How i read this dynamic resId in my component RestaurentMenu?
+- Again we have superPower that react-router gives to us to used what is there in there params

+import {useParams} from "react-router-dom"

+Link begind the seen it use Anchor Tag at the end of the day is nothing bhu a anchor tag

+const {resId} = useParams() --> this resId contain dynamic param value